CristianNic/ArtWalks/README.md

 # Art Walks

-A mobile friendly React app that encourages user to walk around the city, find, explore, and save all Vancouver Public Art Works using an interactive map.
+A mobile friendly React app that encourages user to walk around the city, find, save, and explore all Vancouver Public Art Works using an interactive map.
 Photo gallery and art work descriptions are provided.

 Server built using Node, Express, MySQL.
 Client developed with React, Express, Leaflet, and Mapbox.